azat-co/practicalnode/chapter1/chapter1.md

 # Watching for File Changes

-If you are familiar with watching for file changes or it’s not an issue for you, feel free to skip this section.
+If you are familiar with tool that are watching for file changes and restarting apps, or it’s not an issue for you, feel free to skip this section.
+All other developers must pay attention.

 Node.js applications are stored in memory, and if we make changes to the source code, we need to restart the process (i.e., node).
 We do this manually by killing the process and starting a new one (Control + c on Macs and Ctrl + c on Windows).

 However, it’s faster for development if this constant sequence of restarts is automated.
 There are brilliant tools that leverage the `watch`(<http://nodejs.org/docs/latest/api/fs.html#fs_fs_watch_filename_options_listener>) method from the core Node.js `fs` module and restart servers when we save changes from an editor:

 - [forever](http://npmjs.org/forever) (<http://npmjs.org/forever>) ([GitHub](http://github.com/nodejitsu/forever)) (<http://github.com/nodejitsu/forever>), usually used in production (we examine this topic in Chapter 11)
 - [node-dev](https://npmjs.org/package/node-dev) (<https://npmjs.org/package/node-dev>) ([GitHub](https://github.com/fgnass/node-dev)) (<https://github.com/fgnass/node-dev>)